visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 The ``image_coords`` represent the x and y coordinates of the 2D image, and the z dimension represents the energy group bounds.
 In the case of multiple energy groups, previously, the query would have output multiple images, one for each pair of energy group bounds.
 In the Blueprint output, this is simplified; rather than outputting multiple files, each containing one image, we have opted to "stack" the resulting images on top of one another.
-This is why the Blueprint output is a 3D mesh, so it can account for multiple energy groups, and place resulting images one on top of another.
+This is why the Blueprint output is a 3D mesh; this way, it can account for multiple energy groups, and place resulting images one on top of another.
 Also included in the ``image_coords`` are labels and units for disambiguation purposes.

 The ``image_topo`` exists to tell Blueprint that the ``image_coords`` can be viewed as a topology.